gradle/gradle/design-docs/dependency-management-bug-fixes.md

     * `a` -> `b`, `c`
 * `b` has a multiple artifacts: `b-1.0.jar`, `b-1.0-src.jar`, `b-1.0-javadoc.jar`
 * `c` has a multiple artifacts: `c-1.0.jar`, `c-1.0-src.jar`, `c-1.0-javadoc.jar`
-* The main artifact has the type `jar`.
-* The source artifact has the type `source`.
-* The javadoc artifact has the type `javadoc`.

 #### Test cases

 * Excluding the artifact `b` will only exclude the artifact `b-1.0.jar` but not its module. `b-1.0-src.jar` and `b-1.0-javadoc.jar` will still be resolved.
-The module `c` and all its artifacts will be part of the resolved dependencies.
+The modules `a`, `c` and all their artifacts will be part of the resolved dependencies.

 The result is to be expected if the exclude has the following attribute combinations: